naveenreddiedodla/M3_grpno.48/Remote_keyless_Entry(RKE)/1_Requirements/README.md

 # 2 Requirements:
 ## 2.1 High Level Requirements:
-1.System shall be provided with Approach Light 2.System shall be provided with wireless Alarm activation and Deactivation 3.System shall be made as Hack proof
+1. System shall be provided with Approach Light
+2. System shall be provided with wireless Alarm activation and Deactivation
+3. System shall be made as Hack proof
-4.System shall be provided with wireless Lock and Unlock system
+4. System shall be provided with wireless Lock and Unlock system

 ## 2.2 Low Level Requirement :
 1. In case of mistouch the doors will be opened .